gabrielbdornas/butiquin-pai-ta-on/004_python_oop/001_classes_and_instances/README.md

 Notice that in our case, we don't create email as a `__init__` method parameter.
 We chose to create it using the first and the last upercases names inside a string interpolation.

-When I that self is the instance mean that when we do `self.first_name`, for example, is the same as `empl_1.first_name`, except now instead of doing this manually t'll be done automatically when we create our employee objects.
+When we say `self` is the instance means that when we do `self.first_name`, for example, is the same as `empl_1.first_name`, except now instead of doing this manually t'll be done automatically when we create our employee objects.

-Now, when we create our instances of our employee class we can pass in the values that we specified in our `__it__` method and let the instance takes cara of it for us, leaving off self:
+Now, when we create our instances of our employee class we can pass in the values that we specified in our `__it__` method and let the instance takes cara of it for us, leaving off `self`:

 ```Python
 class Employee: